paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.apache.commons:commons-compress  1.7
- - a level        8 dependency among 2 (possibly transitive) uses

-2017-10-14 13:28  1.15
+   - a level 8 dependencies among 2 (possibly transitive) uses 2017-10-14 13:28  1.15
 2017-05-11 19:16  1.14
 2016-12-25 12:26  1.13